 In my opinion, 3 days is enough to get a feel for Tokyo.
 Of course, you can stay longer and always find more things to do.
 My first time in Japan I stayed 6 weeks in Tokyo, and I did a lot of in-depth exploring.
 Check out my 5 days in Tokyo post for fabulous ideas on what to do in Tokyo.
 I know if you follow this 2 weeks in Japan itinerary you will only have 3 and not 5 days to explore Tokyo, but I suggest you pick up the activities that interest you most.

 Since you are going to be seeing a lot more of Japan than just Tokyo in your two weeks in Japan, don’t feel bad if you leave out a couple of temples, for example, you are going to see a lot more of those.
 Instead, go to the destinations and do activities you can only experience in Tokyo.
 For instance, Harajuku or Akihabara.
+Tokyo is great for taking pictures, because the culture is so different from western but also other Asian places, so take a lot of them while you are there.

 Explore Harajuku’s colorful shopping street, Takeshita Dori